Roberts-sw/RX-target-board-GCC/RTK5RX65Ndemo00_1/readme.md

 - data: 0 (was 12)
 - bss: 4 (was 2116)
 - other: 28 (was 5404)

+**note:**
-- When debugging and repeatedly choosing "Step Into" you will only have 3 open source files:
+If debugging and repeatedly choosing "Step Into" only 3 source files will open:
 1. `start.S`: startup code after reset in assembly language
 2. `hwinit.c`: containing the empty `HardwareSetup()` function
 3. `main.c`: containing the functional code

 One can see that by looking into the hardware manual it is possible, with some more effort, to compact the code a lot **and** gain some insight